 California Preterm Birth Initiative, COVID-19 Guidelines for Providers and Pregnant People

-Centers for Disease Control and Prevention have lots of great resources besides the ones listed above.
+Centers for Disease Control and Prevention have lots of great resources.
 Here are just a few:

 This one is from the Bureau of Primary Care, Health Resources & Services Administration: